 Dogs usually start competing in agility between the ages of 1 and 2.
 Puppies and young dogs may injure themselves by jumping hurdles.
 Talk to your veterinarian to figure out when your dog will be ready to attempt the jumps.

-Even though dogs cannot begin to compete until they are at least a year old, you can start training them earlier.
-Begin by working on basic obedience.
-Teach your puppy to sit, lay down, come, heel, and stay.
-Your puppy will also benefit from attending training classes.
-There he will learn basic obedience, and get used to working around lots of other dogs and people.
+You can start training your dog before they're of age to compete.
+Begin by working on basic obedience and teach your puppy to sit, lie down, come, heel, and stay.
+Your puppy will also benefit from attending training classes where they will learn basic obedience and get used to working around lots of other dogs and people.

 Once your dog is ready to start agility training, your best bet is to find a class or group in your area.
-The USDAA website has links to agility groups in each state, and many dog trainers offer classes, as well.
+The United States Dog Agility Association (USDAA) offers a directory for agility groups in each state, and many dog trainers offer classes as well.
 In the classes, you will be able to introduce your dog to the obstacles without the expense of buying or building them yourself.

 These obstacles are called contact obstacles because there are specific spots on one or both sides which your dog must touch with at least one paw.
-You can teach your dog to make this contact by leaving treats on the contact zone.
-Your dog will get the treats only by putting his paw in the contact zone.
+You can teach your dog to make this contact by leaving treats on the contact zone; your dog will get the treats only by putting its paw there.
 Be sure to practice this as you teach each obstacle.

 When you begin, make sure the obstacles are moved to the lowest position possible.
-Put your dog on a leash, and give him a command specific to the obstacle, such as "A-frame."
-Move quickly as you approach the obstacle, and lead him over it.
+Put your dog on a leash, and give a command specific to the obstacle, such as "A-frame."
+Move quickly as you approach the obstacle, and lead the dog over it.
 You may need to use some extra special treats the first few times to coax your dog onto these obstacles.

-Once your vet says it is okay, you can get started on jumps.
+Once your vet says it is OK, you can get started on jumps.
 Do not start off too high.
-For large and medium breed dogs, keep the bar an inch or two off the ground.
-For smaller breeds, you can even start with the bar on the ground.
+For large and medium breed dogs, keep the bar 1 or 2 inches off the ground.
+For smaller breeds, you can start with the bar on the ground.

 If your dog is refusing to go over a hurdle, practice in a narrow hallway.
-Set up a small jump, and put your dog on one side with you on the other.
+Set up a small jump and put your dog on one side with you on the other.
 Your dog should have nowhere to go but forward over the jump.
-Encourage him with treats and a happy tone of voice.
+Encourage your pup with treats and a happy tone of voice.
 With a little patience and positive reinforcement, your dog will soon be a confident jumper.